publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch4/m__us_usc_t23_s401.md

  __Highway Safety Educational Programing and Study; Report to Congress; Series of Highway Safety Television Programs; Appropriations Authorizations__

     [Pub.
-L. 93–87, title II, § 211][/us/pl/93/87/s211], Aug.
+L. 93–87, title II][/us/pl/93/87/tII], § 211, Aug.
 13, 1973, [87 Stat.
 288][/us/stat/87/288], directed Secretary of Transportation, in cooperation with government and nongovernment authorities and individuals, to conduct a full and complete investigation and study of use of mass media for informing and educating the public of ways and means for reducing number and severity of highway accidents, to report to Congress his findings and recommendations by June 30, 1974, and to develop, in consultation with State and local highway safety officials, a series of highway safety television programs of varying lengths for use in accordance with provisions of the Communication Act of 1934 ([47 U.S.C.
 151][/us/usc/t47/s151] et seq.).

  __Highway Safety Citizen Participation Study__

     [Pub.
-L. 93–87, title II, § 212][/us/pl/93/87/s212], Aug.
+L. 93–87, title II][/us/pl/93/87/tII], § 212, Aug.
 13, 1973, [87 Stat.
 289][/us/stat/87/289], authorized the appropriation of $1,000,000 for a study by the Secretary of Transportation, with cooperation of State and local highway safety authorities, of ways and means of encouraging greater citizen participation in highway safety programs, the results of such study and recommendations to be reported to Congress by June 30, 1974.

  __National Center for Statistical Analysis of Highway Operations__

     [Pub.
-L. 93–87, title II, § 213][/us/pl/93/87/s213], Aug.
+L. 93–87, title II][/us/pl/93/87/tII], § 213, Aug.
 13, 1973, [87 Stat.
 289][/us/stat/87/289], authorized the appropriation of $5,000,000 to make a study of the feasibility of establishing a National Center for Statistical Analysis of Highway Operations designed to acquire, store and retrieve accident data, the results of such study and recommendations to be reported to Congress not later than Jan.
 1, 1975.

  __Pedestrian and Bicycle Safety Study__

     [Pub.
-L. 93–87, title II, § 214][/us/pl/93/87/s214], Aug.
+L. 93–87, title II][/us/pl/93/87/tII], § 214, Aug.
 13, 1973, [87 Stat.
 289][/us/stat/87/289], authorized the appropriation of $5,000,000 for a study of pedestrian and bicycle safety, including a review of local ordinances, the relationship between alcohol and pedestrian and bicycle safety, etc., the results of such study and recommendations to be reported to Congress not later than Jan.
 31, 1975.

  __Highway Safety Needs Study__

     [Pub.
-L. 93–87, title II, § 225][/us/pl/93/87/s225], Aug.
+L. 93–87, title II][/us/pl/93/87/tII], § 225, Aug.
 13, 1973, [87 Stat.
 292][/us/stat/87/292], mandated a study by the Secretary of Transportation of highway safety needs of the States, including those of Puerto Rico, the District of Columbia, Guam, American Samoa, the Virgin Islands and other territories, in order to evaluate continuing safety programs and furnish Congress with information necessary for authorization of appropriations for continuing safety programs, the results of such study, estimates and recommendations to be submitted to Congress not later than Jan.
 10, 1976.

  __National Highway Traffic Safety Administration; Creation; Appointment of Administrator and Deputy Administrator; Duties; Retroactive Effect__

     [Pub.
-L. 89–564, title II, § 201][/us/pl/89/564/s201], Sept.
+L. 89–564, title II][/us/pl/89/564/tII], § 201, Sept.
 9, 1966, [80 Stat.
 735][/us/stat/80/735], as amended by [Pub.
-L. 89–670, § 8(h)][/us/pl/89/670/s8/h], Oct.
+L. 89–670][/us/pl/89/670], § 8(h), Oct.
 15, 1966, [80 Stat.
 943][/us/stat/80/943]; [Pub.
-L. 90–83, § 10(b)][/us/pl/90/83/s10/b], Sept.
+L. 90–83][/us/pl/90/83], § 10(b), Sept.
 11, 1967, [81 Stat.
 224][/us/stat/81/224]; [Pub.
-L. 91–605, title II, § 202(a)][/us/pl/91/605/s202/a], Dec.
+L. 91–605, title II][/us/pl/91/605/tII], § 202(a), Dec.
 31, 1970, [84 Stat.
 1739][/us/stat/84/1739], which provided for the creation of National Highway Traffic Safety Administration in the Department of Transportation, was repealed by [Pub.
-L. 97–449, § 7(b)][/us/pl/97/449/s7/b], Jan.
+L. 97–449][/us/pl/97/449], § 7(b), Jan.
 12, 1983, [96 Stat.
 2444][/us/stat/96/2444], and reenacted by [section 1(b) of Pub.
 L. 97–449][/us/pl/97/449/s1/b] as [section 105 of Title 49][/us/usc/t49/s105], Transportation.

  __Acting Administrator of National Highway Traffic Safety Administration__

     [Pub.
-L. 91–605, title II, § 202(b)][/us/pl/91/605/s202/b], Dec.
+L. 91–605, title II][/us/pl/91/605/tII], § 202(b), Dec.
 31, 1970, [84 Stat.
 1740][/us/stat/84/1740], permitted President to authorize any person who immediately before Dec.
 31, 1970, held the office of Director of the National Highway Safety Bureau, to act as Administrator of the National Highway Traffic Safety Administration until the appointment of the first Administrator.

  __Annual Report to Congress on Administration of Highway Safety Act of 1966__

 [Pub.
-L. 89–564, title II, § 202][/us/pl/89/564/s202], Sept.
+L. 89–564, title II][/us/pl/89/564/tII], § 202, Sept.
 9, 1966, [80 Stat.
 736][/us/stat/80/736], as amended by [Pub.
-L. 93–87, title II, § 224][/us/pl/93/87/s224], Aug.
+L. 93–87, title II][/us/pl/93/87/tII], § 224, Aug.
 13, 1973, [87 Stat.
 292][/us/stat/87/292], provided that:

 >     “(a) The Secretary shall prepare and submit to the President for transmittal to the Congress on July 1 of each year a comprehensive report on the administration of the Highway Safety Act of 1966 (including chapter 4 of title 23 of the United States Code) for the preceding calendar year.
 Such report should include but not be restricted to (1) a thorough statistical compilation of the accidents and injuries occurring in such year; (2) a list of all safety standards issued or in effect in such year; (3) the scope of observance of applicable Federal standards; (4) a statement of enforcement actions including judicial decisions, settlements, or pending litigation during the year; (5) a summary of all current research grants and contracts together with a description of the problems to be considered by such grants and contracts; (6) an analysis and evaluation of completed research activities and technological progress achieved during such year together with the relevant policy recommendations flowing therefrom: (7) the effectiveness of State highway safety program (including local highway safety programs) and (8) the extent to which technical information was being disseminated to the scientific community and consumer-oriented material was made available to the motoring public.